taosher/yrm-plus/README.md

-yrm -- YARN registry manager
+yrm-plus -- YARN registry manager
 ===

 [![NPM version][npm-image]][npm-url]

 `yrm` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `taobao`, `nj(nodejitsu)`, `rednpm`, `yarn`.

+> This repo is forked from the original `yrm` project and will be mantained.
+> PRs and Issues are welcome!

 ## Install